kevalkanp1011/EduCo/README.md

 # EduCo
-EduCo is an online learning app completely built with Jetpack Compose
+EduCo is an online learning app built with Jetpack Compose

  * Copyright @2023
  * Licensed under the Apache License, Version 2.0 (the "License");